kekyo/cat-doubler/README.md

     └── package.json
 ```

-While the examples above show NPM projects, cat-doubler works with any type of project - Python packages, Go modules, Ruby gems, or any codebase with consistent naming patterns.
+Note: Using extremely simple names for symbol may cause unintended conversions.

+For example, specifying `App` as a symbol name will cause `Application` to be converted as well, in addition to matching instances of `App` in filenames and source code.
+As a result, if an end-user names something `FooBar`, it might be replaced with something like `FooBarlication`, preventing correct code generation.

+Therefore, when creating a template project, it is advisable to choose a name that is sufficiently complex and unlikely to match partial strings.

 ### Publishing scaffolder as NPM package

-The generated scaffolder is immediately ready to be published as an NPM package, allowing end users to use it directly with `npx`:
+The generated scaffolder is immediately ready to be published as an NPM package:

 ```bash
 # 1. Generate scaffolder from your template project